ishika2712/POS-HMM-Tagger/README.md

 Challenges were faced while formulating logic for the HMM algorithm as we have used dynamic programming approach which gave a lot of errors in the beginning.

-## Contribution and work distribution of group members
-While we all worked collectively on both the parts aminpri and isthakur had major contribution in working of part 2 and report making while rganesh had more contribution in working on the code of Part1

 ![image](https://media.github.iu.edu/user/24842/files/24a2bd44-82c8-409d-b492-44ae0858c829)